Tuesday 15 July 2014

 The definition of “workplace” is becoming increasingly malleable as technological developments have enabled new modes of working and living.
 Work becomes integrated with life, and workplace is not confined to a desk, an office or a tower.
 Masterplanning, building design, interior design and furniture design can all influence the way we work and live.
 Through the presentation of a series of projects in different parts of the globe, David Gianotten will illustrate how architecture can define the workplace of not only specific people or specific companies, but also that of people in the city in general, bringing in new possibilities of working and living.
 A workplace is not a static space, but our interaction with architecture.
 It is innovation in architecture that brings innovation through architecture.

 Productivity, Territories, Wellbeing and the Workplace

-Presented by Remi Ayoko, Senior Lecturer, The University of Queensland Business School
+Remi Ayoko, Senior Lecturer, The University of Queensland Business School

 Organizations spend millions of dollars in designing and building new workspaces every year.
 Additionally, the average organization spends between thirty thousand dollars and one hundred thousand dollars annually on legal fees arising from office-design-related employee behaviours.
 Yet, we do not know much about how office configurations can impact employees’ territorial behaviours, productivity and wellbeing.
 Drawing on international research, Remi Ayoko will explore how workplace configurations can constrain or improve work processes and employee satisfaction.